-Quality of Life Around the World: The Best and Worst Cities (Infographic)
+Quality of Life Around the World: The Best and Worst Cities (Infographic) Thinking of sending some of your employees to work overseas?
+Be sure to know what you're getting into.

 If you are going to get employees to pack up and move to locations around the globe with less desirable living conditions than we have here in the U.S., prepare to pay up.
 Determining exactly how much to pay can be confusing, primarily because of the wide range of factors to consider.